cwsaylor/rails-quickstart/README.md

 * Installs mission control dashboard and secures it with Rails 8 authentication
 * bin/jobs added to bin/dev - comment out and move to a separate terminal if too overwhelming
 * Sends email in development to mailcatcher on port 1025
+* Each of these features are optional if you choose to customize

 ## Usage & Installation

   git clone https://github.com/cwsaylor/rails-quickstart.git
-  rails new APPNAME -d postgresql -c tailwind -m rails-quickstart/template.rb cd APPNAME bin/dev
+  rails new APPNAME -d postgresql -c tailwind -m rails-quickstart/template.rb or rails new APPNAME -d sqlite3 -c tailwind -m rails-quickstart/template.rb cd APPNAME bin/dev